wwalpha/aws-bedrock/chatbot-ui/README.md

 Follow these steps to get your own Chatbot UI instance running locally.

+Note: In this project, Supabase local resources have been removed and the backend is hosted on AWS.
+You can run the frontend without Supabase by providing your API keys via environment variables.
+Auth- and DB-backed features depending on Supabase will be disabled.

 You can watch the full video tutorial [here](https://www.youtube.com/watch?v=9Qq3-7-HNgw).

 ### 1. Clone the Repo